What parents need to know

 Is it any good?

-This movie is utterly delightful.
+This movie has the same delicious mixture of heart, humor, and technical wizardry that made A Bug's Life and the two Toy Story movies into instant classics.
+It's utterly delightful.
 It should be put in the dictionary to illustrate the word "adorable."
-It has the same delicious mixture of heart, humor, and technical wizardry that made A Bug's Life and the two Toy Story movies into instant classics.
-Like Jim Henson, who decided to make his Sesame Street characters monsters so that kids would never be afraid of monsters again, the people behind this movie have created monsters that even the shyest child will find completely unscary.
+Like Jim Henson, who decided to make his Sesame Street characters monsters so that kids would never be afraid of monsters again, the people behind Monsters, Inc. have created monsters that even the shyest child will find completely unscary.
 In fact, kids may decide that multiple heads, removable eyes, and hair made from snakes are kind of cute.

 Families can talk about...

-Families can talk about what Sulley learns about kids and how he changes the factory for the better in the end.
+Families can talk about what Sulley learns about kids and how he changes the factory for the better in the end of Monsters, Inc.

 They can also talk about how each kid was scared by a certain kind of monster.
 Why was Boo scared of Randall and not Sulley?
 Why was Sulley considered such a top-notch scarer then?